intelligent-bee/Sino_BFmap/readme.md

 ```
 availability_diversity_process/
 └── result/
-    ├── Jiaxing_availability_diversity.csv    – The availability and diversity of each community life circle, and the mean values of the whole city.
+    ├── Jiaxing_availability_diversity.csv    – The availability and diversity of each neighborhood amenity, and the mean values of the whole city.
-    └── Jiaxing_buildings.csv                 – The number and types of buildings within each community life circle.
+    └── Jiaxing_buildings.csv                 – The number and types of buildings within each neighborhood amenity.
 ```

-### Residential capacity allocation and Infrastructure occupation
+### Inequality in residential capacity allocation and per capita infrastructure occupation
 The code for calculating the inequality in residential capacity allocation and per capita infrastructure occupation.

 * **To conduct the analysis, follow these steps:**